csci479/csci479.github.io/docs/system.md

   - *Major technical components of the system:*
     - conceptual overview of your system that shows interaction between the major components (_for example, diagram that shows database, server, front-end_)
     - technical frameworks/platforms/languages for each major component (_for example, iOS, mongo, django, reactjs_).
 Include a rationale for _why_ you made this decision.
-    - other artifacts to show how the system might work together.
+    - other artifacts to show how the system might work together
 <br/><br/>

 - **Milestones:** see Angela's article above.
 Realize that these are very rough estimates.
 I would encourage you to have a fully functioning prototype (even if it's ugly) as soon as possible.
 Don't pace yourself to fill the whole semester.
 Things _will_ go wrong.